 - 8 ounces (225g) semi-sweet chocolate coarsely chopped

 - ¾ cup (150g) firmly packed light brown sugar

 - 1 teaspoon vanilla extract

 - ¾ cup (90g) all-purpose flour be sure to measure properly

 - Preheat the oven to 350ºF (177ºC).
 Spray the wells of a 24 or 12 count mini-cupcake pan with nonstick spray.
 Set aside.

 - In a medium saucepan over medium heat, melt the butter and chopped chocolate, stirring frequently until completely smooth.
 Allow to cool for about 15 minutes.

 - Whisk sugar into cooled chocolate mixture until combined.
 Add the eggs one at a time, whisking after each addition until smooth.
 Whisk in the vanilla.
 Add the flour and salt and stir gently until completely combined.

-- You'll want to decrease the original recipe significantly.
-Use 1/4 cup (4 Tablespoons) butter, 1 cup of powdered sugar, 1/4 teaspoon vanilla extract, and about 1 to 1 and 1/2 Tablespoons milk or cream.
+- For buttercream laces: you’ll want to decrease the original recipe significantly.
+Use ¼ cup (57g Tablespoons) butter, 1 cup (120g) of powdered sugar, ¼ teaspoon vanilla extract, and about 1 to 1 and ½ Tablespoons (22mL) milk or cream.
 Salt to taste if needed.
-You'll have the best luck whisking everything together in a small bowl or using a handheld mixer.
+You’ll have the best luck whisking everything together in a small bowl or using a handheld mixer.
 You will have some leftover.